thxmr/APIVoyage/API/README.md

 "You have arrived at your final destination."

 The list must be defined in a format compatible with the input format.

+In this API, there is a class shaping the boarding pass, and a class shaping the trip.

+To implement this solution, you have to :
+- Create a boarding pass
+- Create a list of boarding pass
+- Add it to a list of boarding pass